cybertraining-dsc/su21-reu-378/project/index.md

 ## 1. Introduction

-Autism is a genetic disorder, because there are some environmental factors, that causes challenges with speech, repetitive behaviors, social skills, and nonverbal communication.
+Autism Spectrum Disorder (ASD) is a broad range of lifelong developmental and neurological disorders that usually appear during early childhood.
+Autism Spectrum Disorder can cause challenges with speech and nonverbal communication, repetitive behaviors, and social skills.

 - [ ] Briefly explain the topic of my report (Detection of autism in children using a facial image).
 - [ ] State how AI will be applied/used.
 (Talk about AI and Autism)